phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: January 15, 2019

+**Today's Progress**: Completed ES6.
+Learned about constructor functions and importing/exporting stuff.
+Moved on to my favourite programming skills: regex!
+Discovered some nice tricks JS has in it's sleeve.

+**Thoughts:** None.

 ### Day 9: January 13, 2019

 **Today's Progress**: ES6.
 Learned about destructuring assignments and variable assigments, learned som new shorthands too.